 My parents’ favorite restaurant in Murphy, North Carolina is Main Street USA (85 Hiwassee St).
 You can get the burger special, which is a burger, drink, and fries for $3.49.
 The burger is great too, topped with lettuce and tomato.
 It’s a real deal.

 The cafeteria-style restaurant (cafeteria, like how restaurants were back in the day, not a school cafeteria) was packed when we went, and so was the drive through.
 So it’s definitely one of the hot spots to eat in Murphy.
-It’s generally only open for breakfast and lunch.
+It’s generally only open for breakfast and lunch and occasionally for dinner.

 Gamble at Harrah’s Cherokee Valley River Casino